Louis Frank (lawyer): Youth and early life

 Louis Franck was born into a modest Belgian Jewish family.
 His father Meyer Frank was a stockbroker and his mother Eugénie Herman was a housewife.
 Aged sixteen, his father died and his mother quickly spent the family patrimony.
 He followed a brilliant scholarship and was awarded in 1878, the prize for the general competition of the athenaeums of the kingdom.
 He graduated in law and philosophy from the Université libre de Bruxelles in 1886, with the mention distinction and great distinction.
 A year later he was awarded the "Laurea in Giurisprudezia con lode" from the University of Bologna for his work on "illegitimate children", and is spotted by the press following the publication of an "impressive series of works".

-Engaged in Jewish philanthropy, he devoteed two books to it.
+Engaged in Jewish philanthropy, he devoted two books to it.
 He fiercely supported Alfred Dreyfus, and intervened at the bar in his favor during his trial, as well as during that of Émile Zola in 1898.
 He worked briefly as a bank lawyer-advisor, but gave up this post in 1890 to devote himself to the feminist cause.